Government and Public Policy

 Economic and Financial Recovery Strategies

-ESI and the National Center for Children in Poverty have been commissioned by the New Hampshire Department of Employment Security to study the impact of employment constraints faced by the state’s households including benefit cliffs, child care, and labor supply as the state seeks accelerate its recovery from the economic downturn caused by the COVID-19 pandemic.
+ESI and the National Center for Children in Poverty were commissioned by the New Hampshire Department of Employment Security to study the impact of employment constraints faced by the state’s households including benefit cliffs, child care, and labor supply as the state seeks accelerate its recovery from the economic downturn caused by the COVID-19 pandemic.

-The existence of vacancy and blight in the City of Wilmington is a pervasive problem, imposing significant negative implications for the city’s economy, fiscal position, and quality of life.
+The existence of vacancy and blight in the City of Wilmington, Delaware is a pervasive problem, imposing significant negative implications for the city’s economy, fiscal position, and quality of life.
 To clarify the city’s strategy to alleviate vacancy, ESI produced a cost-benefit analysis making the financial case for a land bank in Wilmington.

 Ready to find out more?

 Sign up to get the latest news and updates delivered to your inbox.

 In addition to our government and public policy practice, several ESI practice areas focus directly on policy issues of public interest, such as economic development, equity and inclusion, and transportation.

 Let us help you find a solution to your most pressing challenges.
 Our staff and advisory board consists of experienced professionals that provide the highest levels of technical expertise in economics, analytics, and thought leadership.